G-tech-Nigeria/accountability-app/PENALTY_SYSTEM_FIXES.md

 **Problem**: Users could change their system date to avoid penalties.

 **Solution**:
-- Added automatic penalty calculation for past dates (last 7 days) in Dashboard
+- Added automatic penalty calculation for past dates (entire current month) in Dashboard
 - Added manual penalty recalculation feature in Settings
 - Penalties are calculated when viewing past dates in DailyTasks